oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Add OpenID Org Check Route

-The `api/openid/check` endpoint will return the org that a user's email domain belongs to, if it's part of an org.
+The `api/openid/check` endpoint will return the numeric ID of the org that a user's email domain belongs to, or `null` if the user isn't part of an org.
 The user's full email address will arrive at the endpoint in the request body, so the helper function `getDomainFromEmail` will return the domain, before it's used to look up the corresponsding org in the database.
 Add this code to `main.ts`:

 ```
 app.post('/api/openid/check', async (req, res, next) => {